 Over the years, I’ve come up with some good parenting hacks to make life easier and less stressful.
 I’ve learned how to avoid meltdowns.
 Okay, not all of them, but it’s saved us a lot.

 And, beyond that, we all know that parenting goes far beyond keeping your kids safe and entertained.
 I’ve learned that stains should be expected and messes happen literally everywhere, so here are a few of my best parenting hacks to keep you sane, your kids happier and your house liveable!

-12 Extremely Clever Parenting Hacks
+12 Extremely Clever Parenting Hacks You Should Absolutely Know

-But, if I answer and then change the subject to something fun, like “do you want to go for a scooter ride after breakfast?” or”do you want to help me make pancakes?” he’s quickly forgotten about his show and his meltdown.
+But, if I answer and then change the subject to something fun, like “do you want to go for a scooter ride after breakfast?” or”do you want to help me make pancakes?” he’s quickly forgotten about his faux hate for school and his meltdown changes to excitement.

 10 Minute Tidy Up